Freeseer/freeseer/source/record.rst

 Equipment Needed
 -------------
 * A working installation of Freeseer
-* VGA Capture Device (we recommend an Epiphan device)
+* VGA Capture Device

+  * We recommend an `Epiphan frame grabber <http://www.epiphan.com/products/frame-grabbers/>`_
+  * We use the `VGA2USB device <http://www.epiphan.com/products/frame-grabbers/vga2usb/>`_ (the red one) as it's the cheapest and does a decent job
 * Wireless Microphones (we recommend ...)

 Setup